Romanio0089/kahootsmashack/README.md

 Script is running and hosted by replit.com.

-The index.html and the GitHub Pages is a proxy to the replit.com projet.
+The index.html and the GitHub Pages is a proxy to the replit.com project.

 Version V3.0.2